Antonio López-Istúriz White: Early life and education

 López-Istúriz was born in Pamplona, Navarre, to a Spanish father and an American mother.
-When he was still a child, his family moved to Palma de Mallorca, Balearic Islands, where they still live.
+When he was still a child, his family moved to Palma de Mallorca, Balearic Islands.

 In his youth, he moved to Madrid to study law at the CEU San Pablo Catholic University, where he also received a degree in economic studies.
 He later studied at IESE Business School of the University of Navarra.

-Aside from native-level Catalan and Spanish, he also speaks English, French, and Italian.
+Aside from native-level Spanish, he also speaks English, French, and Italian.

 Political career

 During his years at the university, he began his involvement in politics by becoming a member of Nuevas Generaciones, the youth organization of the People’s Party.

-Between 1996 and 1997 he worked as coordinator of the education and culture section of the People’s Party in the Autonomous Community of Madrid.
+Between 1996 and 1997 he was coordinator of the education and culture section of the People’s Party in the Autonomous Community of Madrid.

 In 1997 he moved to Brussels to work as an assistant to the People’s Party delegation at the European Parliament until 1999, when he was called by the President of the Spanish Government at the time José María Aznar to become his political assistant.

 In 2002 he returned to Brussels as Secretary-General of the European People’s Party.
 Two years later he was elected Member of the European Parliament (MEP) running on the lists of Partido Popular.

 Member of the European Parliament

 First term 2004-2009

 In his first term as MEP he was a member of the Legal Affairs Committee and a substitute member of the Transport Committee, as well as a member of the ACP-EU Parliamentary Assembly, a substitute in the Foreign Affairs Committee and a substitute in the Delegation for relations with Albania, Bosnia Herzegovina and Serbia - Montenegro.

-He undertook an arduous defense of the insularity of the Balearic Islands, tourism and peripheral regions.

-During this term, López-Istúriz, was the MEP who received the most visitor groups, including university students, entrepreneurs, young people and retirees.